nodirshox/totxt/README.md

-# 🖥️ totxt: Source Code Repository to Single Text File
+# 🖥️ totxt: Source Code Repository to Single Text File (LLM SpoonFeed txt)

 ## 🌟 Overview

-**totxt** is a Python CLI tool designed to extract source code files from a repository and consolidate them into a single, comprehensive text file.
+**totxt** is a Python CLI tool designed to extract source code files from a repository and consolidate them into a single, comprehensive text file (To feed into LLMs).
 It respects `.gitignore` patterns, filters out unnecessary files, and ensures accurate encoding detection for seamless processing.

 ## ✨ Features